photoprism/photoprism/README.md

 ## Donations ##

-You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need help with using our software.
+You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you have feature requests or need help with using our software.
 They will match every donation in the first year.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/photoprism).
 Our [sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md) and
 [contributors](https://github.com/photoprism/photoprism/graphs/contributors/) will get for free whatever we might